geek0x23/ZoxeTweaks/README.md

 ## Installation

 - Download a zip from this GitHub repo and extract into a `ZoxeTweaks` folder into your WoW `Interface\AddOns` folder.
+- Or you can install via CurseForge.
+Just search for `ZoxeTweaks`.

 ## Usage